-Table 2, The amount of conservation per ecoregion based on Olson et al. (2001) ecoregions and the WPDA 2005 database of protected areas.
-This is for the same set of southern and east African countries including Madagascar as listed in Table 1.
+All data presented are based on Olson et al. (2001)-studied ecoregions and the WPDA (2005) database of protected areas.
+This is for the same set of southern and East African countries, including Madagascar, as listed in Table 1.
 Note that non-IUCN areas include some planned areas that have as yet not been proclaimed.
 Most of the non-IUCN areas are forest reserves.